Resolving Scale-Dependent Diffusivity in the Brain Extracellular Space

+After extraction, the brain hemispheres were separated and the cortico-hippocampal complexes were isolated.
+The meninges were carefully removed with fine forceps.
+Dissection was completed within approximately 20~min while the tissue was maintained in cold, sterile dissection medium containing, in mM, 0.5 CaCl$_2$, 2.5 KCl, 2 MgCl$_2$, 0.66 KH$_2$PO$_4$, 0.85 Na$_2$HPO$_4$, 0.28 MgSO$_4$, 50 NaCl, 2.7 NaHCO$_3$, 25 glucose, 175 sucrose, 2 HEPES, and 0.1 kynurenic acid to limit excitotoxicity (all reagents from Sigma-Aldrich unless otherwise specified).

+Transverse slices, 350~$\mu$m thick, were prepared using a tissue chopper (model TC752, McIlwain).
+Slices with preserved hippocampal morphology and tissue integrity were selected and allowed to recover for 20~min at 4~$^\circ$C in dissection medium without kynurenic acid.
+Individual slices were transferred onto sterilized $6\times6$~mm pieces of hydrophilic polytetrafluoroethylene membrane (FHLC04700, Merck Millipore), positioned on Millicell culture inserts with 0.4~$\mu$m pores and a diameter of 30~mm (Merck Millipore).
+This support facilitated the handling of individual slices while limiting deformation of extracellular-space architecture \cite{grassiNanoscaleFunctionalHeterogeneity2023}.

+The inserts were placed in six-well plates containing 1~mL of preheated culture medium per well.
+The culture medium consisted of 50\% Basal Medium Eagle, 25\% Hank's Balanced Salt Solution, 25\% horse serum, 11.2~mM glucose, 20~mM GlutaMAX, and 0.8~mM NaHCO$_3$ (all products from Gibco unless otherwise specified).
+Four slices were maintained on each insert at 35~$^\circ$C, 5\% CO$_2$, and greater than 90\% relative humidity.
+The culture medium was completely replaced on day in vitro 1 and every two days thereafter.
+Experiments were performed after 7--10 days in vitro.

-uCCNTs were prepared following the protocol reported in previous work \cite{nandiUltrashortCarbonNanotubes2025b}.
-Briefly, Monochiral (6,5)-SWCNTs were sorted by aqueous two-phase extraction (ATPE) as described previously \cite{liSeparationSmallDiameterSingleWalled2019c} and shortened by extended tip sonication.
-They were then functionalization with luminescent oxygen defects via a Fenton-like reaction with copper(II) sulfate (CuSO4(H2O)5) and sodium-L-ascorbate according to the established protocol \cite{setteleEasyAccessBright2024} followed by surfactant exchange to PLPEG5000 (Avanti Lipids) via dialysis.
+\textbf{Ultrashort carbon nanotubes.} uCCNTs were prepared following the protocol reported previously \cite{nandiUltrashortCarbonNanotubes2025b}.
+Briefly, monochiral $(6,5)$ single-walled carbon nanotubes were sorted by aqueous two-phase extraction as described previously \cite{liSeparationSmallDiameterSingleWalled2019c} and shortened by extended tip sonication.
+They were then functionalized with luminescent oxygen defects through a Fenton-like reaction using copper(II) sulfate pentahydrate and sodium L-ascorbate according to an established protocol \cite{setteleEasyAccessBright2024}.
+This procedure was followed by surfactant exchange to PLPEG5000 (Avanti Polar Lipids) by dialysis.